navit-gps/navit/docs/binfile.rst

 * The tile overlaps with the area you are interested in : Then simply copy the whole file data, including its header to the output, and add an entry to the directory which will be written later
 * The tile doesn't overlap : Then don't drop that file, but instead write a file with size 0 and the same name to the output (I will explain later why this is needed), and add an entry to the directory

-At some point you will have reached the end of the zip files, then you have to write the zip directory and the "end of directory" marker
+At some point you will have reached the end of the zip files, then you have to write the zip directory and the "end of directory" marker.

-This will be very fast (you don't have to look into the zip files, which would mean decompressing and compressing it again) but has some disadvantages:
+This will be very fast (you don't have to look into the zip files, which would mean decompressing and compressing them again) but has some disadvantages:

 * You will have many empty files in it which are not really necessary.
 This is needed because the reference to sub-tiles are by number, and not by name (would be slow), and so the position of a tile within the zip file is not allowed to change
 * You get some data you didn't want to have : this is because a tile which overlaps with your area of course doesn't contain only data from your wanted area, but from the area where it is located